bourdakos1/visual-recognition-with-coreml/README.md

-# Visual Recognition and Discovery with Core ML
+# Watson Visual Recognition and Core ML

-Classify images with [Watson Visual Recognition][vizreq] and [Core ML][core_ml], and then query [Watson Discovery][discovery] with the classification results.
+Classify images offline with [Watson Visual Recognition][vizreq] and [Core ML][core_ml].

-The images are classified offline using a deep neural network that is trained by Visual Recognition.
-The app then takes the classification returned by Visual Recognition and sends it in a query to the Discovery service to return more information about the objects in the image.
+A deep neural network model is trained on the cloud by Watson Visual Recognition.
+The app then downloads the model which can be used offline by Core ML to classify images.
+Everytime the app is opened it checks if there are any updates to the model and downloads them if it can.

 ## Before you begin
-- Consider downloading and configuring [Visual Recognition with Core ML][vizreq_with_coreml] before using this starter.
-If you already completed that starter, skip the next sections and go to [Installing the Watson Swift SDK](#installing-the-watson-swift-sdk).
 - Make sure that you have installed [Xcode 9][xcode_download] or later and iOS 11.0 or later.
 These versions are required to support Core ML.

 ## Getting the files